testit-tms/adapters-java/testit-adapter-testng/Readme.md

 - `Step` - the designation of the step

 Description of methods:
-- `AddLink` - links in the autotest result
+- `Adapter.link` - links in the autotest result

 ### Examples